Library and Main Index

 Margret later "married a man by the name of _______ ROBERTS".
 Margret may also have used the nickname "Peggy".
 We do not know any thing more about Margret or her son, Thomas, at this time.

-8. James BROWN: Born 1757 in either Pennsylvania or Rowan County, NC, makes him 15 in 1772.
+8. James BROWN: Born 1757 in Pennsylvania, (not in Rowan County, North Carolina) makes him 15 in 1772.
 See James Brown and Mary Williams, Their Children - Birth Order, Marriages, Land.
 William’s 1772 Will gives him one horse colt.
 He married his wife, Mary or Polly WILLIAMS EMMERSON, about 1787, before 1788 the birth year of their first child, Jane BROWN.
 Mary or Polly WILLIAMS' parents were John Williams (bc.1724, d.17??) and Jane ____ Williams (bc.1728, d.17??).
 They moved to Rowan County, North Carolina, from New Hampshire and/or Maryland.

 James and Mary or Polly Brown lived in the same Rowan County area as did both of their parents.
 They joined the Jersey Baptist Church in 1797, and subsequently the Tom's Creek Baptist Church about 1807.
 Mary was married and had two children prior to marrying James.
 James died March 23, 1823 in Davidson County, NC.
 James BROWN and Mary or Polly Williams both appear in the Moroni Brown's 1891 Record Book.